Arnavdas/VGG_json_file_checker/README.md

 * combine_&_shift.py : combines different json files to create a single json file as well as shifts all the files(images) mentioned in the json file

+* re_(name & edit).py : retains specific region attribute tags, re-edits the specific key and region attributes also in the json file, also shifts the images to different destination directories

 PS : there are some indentation errors in above scripts while running in some text editors but otherwise seems fine in jupyter notebook